Other integration - How to change the position of the language switcher?

 2. The language link hooks

-For instance, you create a " Languages" item menu with "English" and "French" as sub-menus.
+For instance, you create a "Languages" item menu with "English" and "French" as sub-menus.

-English will have the link "#Weglot-en" and French will have the link "#Weglot-fr"
+English will have the link #Weglot-en , and French will have the link #Weglot-fr

 Note that the capital letter on the ' W' is important

-If you have any trouble finding the correct shortcode, you can type your language here and use the related shortcode: https://weglot.com/documentation/available-languages/
+If you have any trouble finding the correct short code, you can type your language here and use the related short code: https://weglot.com/documentation/available-languages/

-3. The switcher option
+3. The Weglot_here option

-You can also integrate the switcher manually to any elements present in your website by adding the "Switchers" option to your Weglot.initialize code
+You can also integrate the switcher manually to any elements present in your website by adding the switchers option to your Weglot.initialize code

-To do that, go to the page where is located your Weglot code snippet You should see the following code (with your own API key in replace of YOUR_API_KEY):
+To do that, go to the page where is located your Weglot code snippet You should see the following code (with your own API key in replace of "YOUR_API_KEY"):

 <!--Start Weglot Script-->